 Be nice.
 Or else.

-iOS Developer & Designer Joined about 3 years ago Matt has invited Shayan Yousefizadeh
+iOS Developer & Designer Joined over 3 years ago Matt has invited Shayan Yousefizadeh

 This was actually added to Swift in Beta 4